South Bend cops warn city becoming ‘Wild West’ amid spate of shootings, rift with Buttigieg

 The gun violence comes amid a growing crisis over crime and policing dogging the 37-year-old mayor even as he has surged from little-known outsider to one of the top candidates in the packed race for the Democratic presidential nomination.

-Already strained relations between mayor and police snapped last month over Buttigieg’s response to an officer-involved shooting of a black man, after which Buttigieg angered officers by faulting the “shadow of systemic racism.”
+Already strained relations between the mayor and police snapped last month over Buttigieg’s response to an officer-involved shooting of a black man, after which Buttigieg angered officers by faulting the “shadow of systemic racism.”

 At the same time, he came under fire from black residents who argued he has not done enough to reform the police department.
 He also brushed off criticism at a primary debate from then-Democratic candidate Eric Swalwell, who urged him to “fire the chief.”
 Instead, Buttigieg said there would be an investigation and “accountability for the officer” and subsequently gave Swalwell what was described as a “death glare.”